freenetconf/yang-creator/README.md

 	export PYTHON=python2 # in case you python is in fact python3 npm install

+Copy `config.js.example` to `config.js` and edit as needed if you want to send YANG models via email as well.

+Run

     ./server.js

 You also need to have `pyang` installed for export to work.
 E.g.: